 The flounder is an example of a fish that begins life as zooplankton.
 Infant flounder cannot swim, so they float and feed on plankton.
 Once the flounder matures into a fish, however, it settles to the ocean floor and is no longer restricted to a herbivorous diet.
 Other primary consumers include gastropods, such as sea snails, sponges and sea urchins.
 Larger species, such as herbivorous crabs and green sea turtles are primary consumers.
 Herbivorous fish such as parrotfish, surgeonfish and triggerfish and make their homes in the coral reef.

 Secondary consumers eat primary consumers.
 These are carnivorous animals that are also eaten by carnivores.
 Some sea animals, such as butterflyfish, parrotfish, filefish and coral guard crabs consume coral and are subsequently called corallivores.

 Lobsters and mantis shrimp subsist on benthic invertebrates, which are animals that live on the ocean floor and lack backbones.
 Examples of benthic invertebrates include mollusks, anemones and various types of worms.
 Secondary consumers that eat fish are called piscivores.
 Fish, mollusks and arthropods are examples of secondary consumers that are piscivores.

 At the top trophic levels lie the tertiary consumers.
 Also called apex predators, tertiary consumers are carnivores that are not preyed upon themselves.
-Quick and agile swimmers that are skilled at catching fish, apex predators include sharks, dolphins, tuna and seals.
+Quick and agile swimmers and skilled hunters, apex predators include sharks, dolphins, tuna and seals.
 These animals are often large in size.
-If they are preyed upon, it is usually the young or sick that are picked off.
+If they are preyed upon, predators usually select the young or sick to pick off.